DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 reasons to be tempted.
 ‘The aim was to use this building in order to prove to Amsterdam that it was still possible to establish interesting social and cultural communities based on a lot of freedom and with a solid exposure to the neighborhood and the city.

-The Volkskrant building would serve as a starting point.
+<div class="streams"><hr class="streams" />The Volkskrant building would serve as a starting point.
+From there we would extend our practice all over the city.<hr class="streams" /></div>

+The Volkskrant building
+would serve as a starting point.
 From there we would extend our practice all over the city’, Hay recalls.
 Although this is, in a way, what happened, none of them could foresee how difficult it would become.
 Over